evncosta/100-Days-of-Code/Day 7/README.md

 - Set operations for efficient data tracking
 - ASCII art integration for visual feedback
 - User input validation and error handling

-## 🎓 Course Context

-This project was part of **Day 7: Hangman** in the 100 Days of Code curriculum.
-It represents a significant step up in complexity, combining multiple programming concepts into a complete game application.

 ## 🎮 Game Features